 STEP 7: ADD HONEY AND CHOW DOWN

 Honestly???
 They are so good.
 Fluffy, sweet, and surprising.
 They fill you up but they don’t make you sick.
-A beautiful, better-than-I-could-have-asked-for analogy for the film.
-As I often do, I thought, “What about nutmeg?”
+A beautiful, better-than-I-could-have-asked-for analogy for First Cow.
+As I often do, I thought, “How about some nutmeg?”
 So I added a little nutmeg.
 The nutmeg was bad so I stopped adding nutmeg and kept adding honey, like Cookie does in the movie.

 STEP 8: GOOGLE “RAW YEAST DOUGH DIE???”
 FOR LIKE 45 MINUTES

 After I cleaned up my truly hideous mess and ate an absurd number of oily cakes, I sat down to watch season two of Ryan Murphy’s The Politician, due to my lack of self-respect.
 While I was sitting there, sprawled on my couch, listening to Bette Midler say things like “spicy lube,” my stomach started to turn.
 “Uh oh,” I thought, worried that I was the one in a million to be sickened by unpasteurized flour.

 Then it hit me: I had been sampling the raw dough as I went.
 And the dough had yeast in it.
 Might the yeast grow in my stomach, a la the watermelon tree inside Chuckie in that one fucked up episode of Rugrats?
 A Google spree began.
 Quora stirred fears.
 Yahoo!
 Answers quelled them.
 I learned that I would be in gigantic trouble if I was a dog.